 This is what I left flying to do, incase you hadn’t guessed!
 Luckily I started blogging 1 year before I quit flying and so already had my foot on the ladder.
 During that year I found it ridiculously hard trying to do both at the same time though.

 Flight attendants have SO much experience and knowledge when it comes to travel.
-I would often read travel blogs online and think wow what a pile of wank – I could write something better than that, they forgot loads of important stuff!
+I would often read travel blogs online and think I could write something better than that, they forgot lots of important stuff!
 That’s kind of how I started getting into blogging.
-It only started off as a hobby, but now I do it full-time in the land down under.
+It only started off as a hobby, but now I do it full-time in Sydney.

 It did absolutely boggle me that so many crew just didn’t see the opportunities right infront of them day after day!
 You are literally in some of the world’s most incredible places, yet you spend all your layovers watching Netflix or drinking!
 Crew would be in Paris for example, and say ‘It’s boring, there’s nothing to do here’ – it actually made me want to hit my head against a brick wall and was another factor why I started my blog – to encourage crew to start travelling again (now how crazy does that actually sound!).
 I would love nothing other than going out on a layover, making an itinerary and going exploring, taking pictures and then writing about it afterwards!
 Crew would see what I got up to on layovers and many of them would constantly tell me how I inspired them to do more on their layovers.
 And if you can inspire at least one person, then it’s worth it.